-If the quote above, or something similar, is running through your head then you’re with 97% of golfers on this planet.
-You’re not wrong, but with this approach I feel you’re missing out on a large chunk of potential skill development.
+If the quote above (or something similar) is running through your head, then you’re with 97% of golfers on this planet.
+You’re not wrong, but with this approach I feel you may be missing out on a large chunk of potential skill development.

 - Technical practice

 You need to take your top 2-3 priorities from the checklist above and find a great skills game(s) for each area (i.e. putting, short-game, driving) that you can play each week.